Degrees & Certificates

 Communication is vital in any language, and with more than 6,000 spoken languages in the world, interpreters use their knowledge of language, culture and subject matter to make a difference in the lives of many people.

-Waubonsee’s Interpreter Training Program was the first-of-its-kind in Illinois when it was introduced in 1975 to connect those who are deaf or hard of hearing and those who can hear—and it remains at the forefront of study thanks to state-of-the-art digital technology used by high-quality instructors.
+Waubonsee’s Interpreter Training Program was the first-of-its-kind in Illinois when it was introduced in 1975 to facilitate communication between Deaf and those who are hearing—and it remains at the forefront of study thanks to state-of-the-art digital technology used by high-quality instructors.

 Those who are deaf or hard of hearing have to trust their interpreters to communicate accurately and effectively.
 As a potential interpreter, you have to trust the educational program you choose, and that trust is well placed when it comes to Waubonsee.